 - If the consumer is NWDAF, it includes Analytics ID(s) and NWDAF Serving Area information.
 Details about NWDAF specific information are described in clause 6.3.13, TS 23.501 [2].

 - If the consumer is NEF, it may include range(s) of External Identifiers, or range(s) of External Group Identifiers, or the domain names served by the NEF.

+- default notification endpoint for each type of default notification that the NF is interested in receiving

+- Endpoint Address(es) of instance(s) of supported service(s)

+- NF capacity information.

 Outputs, Required: Result indication.

 Outputs, Optional: None.